 While famine, propelled by unremitting climate change, had become common, it was the Melting Sickness, in the last decade of the century, more than any other circumstance, that would contribute most to the dramatic reshaping and decline of human affairs.

-Its advance would be relentless, sweeping across a landscape already politically and economically weakened by decades of decline.
+Over ten years, this pandemic would reduce Earth’s population to less than one half of its former peak.
+Its advance would be relentless, sweeping across a landscape already morally, politically, and economically weakened by decades of decline.

 After years in the spotlight and claiming more than two billion lives, the Melting Sickness itself would inexplicably melt into thin air, vacating the world scene as suddenly and mysteriously as it had arrived.